What is Cloning?

 3. List 2 arguments AGAINST the growing of GM crops.

+a.
 Even if farmers in developing countries don't grow GM crops, they could still be hurt by them.
 Although these farmers are not influenced directly, they are still effected because when people see the new improved foods with high nutrition, they will not buy from the smaller farmers and they will go out of business.

 b.
 One of their greatest worries is that GM crops could harm other wildlife.
 The GM plants may be hurting/killing other organisms because they cannot either adapt to the change in the other organism, or the organism is giving off a new substance that hurts/kills the other plant.